campa-consortium/pals/source/beamlines.md

   line:
     - thingB               # This item refers to the name of an element or BeamLine defined elsewhere.
     - lineitem:
-        inherit: thingB    # Another way of referring to thingC
+        inherit: thingB    # Another way of referring to thingB
     - lineitem: Quadrupole # Define an element in place
         name: Q1a
         direction: -1